 Myth #7: A candidate should attempt the maximum number of questions to clear IAS Prelims

-- The UPSC prelims has negative marking for incorrect answers.
+- The UPSC prelims have negative marking for incorrect answers.

 - This implies that candidates should be very confident about the answers, and guesswork would not help.
 Rather, it could backfire.